 How Does This Impact Your Bottom Line?

 If you are self-insuring a portion of your workers’ compensation, a reduction in hearing loss claims can directly impact your bottom line.
 According to AMAXX, hearing loss claims can be the most difficult to prove/disprove, due to the many variables involved.
-The more complex a claim, or the longer to resolve the case can result in costs going up dramatically.
+The more complex a claim or the length to resolve the case can result in costs going up dramatically.

 For example, according to BusinessInsurance.com, the cost of an average claim to close in 30 days is only $287.
 That cost nearly triples when the claim is open 31 - 90 days.
 When a claim takes between a year or two, that cost skyrockets to $19,888.
 These numbers can add up for insurance providers—and in turn—employers.